ceribe/poke-versus/README.md

 ### 3.1.
 Join Game (type = 0)

-Client sends this message after connecting to server's websocket.
+Client sends this message when he wants to start a game.
 Message contains a list of chosen pokemon IDs.

 | Byte | Content           |
 | ---- | ----------------- |